 More than half of the interviewees (65%) from the tourism sector stated that there are joint efforts in their area to address the issue of marine litter, while 68% of them claimed that their enterprises participate actively in these actions.
-The enterprises which declared that they do not participate in such efforts (32%) identified as main reasons: the lack of time; the fact that businesses do not want to spend money and change their ways of operation; the inappropriate way that municipalities function (e.g. do not record infringements, do not punish those who litter, do not impose fines to businesses that litter, etc.), that such activities are not carried out within the timeframe of the working season, etc. On a national level it is noteworthy to mention that in the two countries (Bosnia & Herzegovina, Slovenia) with the shortest coastline all respondents reported that there are joint efforts to address the issue of marine litter (Fig. 3.5.8).
+The enterprises which declared that they do not participate in such efforts (32%) identified third of the respondents were of the view that there will be a 40% to 50% or even higher reduction of as main reasons: the lack of time; the fact that businesses do not want to spend money and change their ways of operation; the inappropriate way that municipalities function (e.g. do not record infringements, do not punish those who litter, do not impose fines to businesses that litter, etc.), that such activities are not carried out within the timeframe of the working season, etc. On a national level it is noteworthy to mention that in the two countries (Bosnia & Herzegovina, Slovenia) with the shortest coastline all respondents reported that there are joint efforts to address the issue of marine litter (Fig. 3.5.8).
 More than 45% of the respondents from Albania and Italy reported that there are no such efforts in their area, highlighting perhaps the need to raise the awareness of local communities on the importance of the marine litter issue.